(Blooper) Bunny: Suppression, rediscovery, and subsequent reputation

 (Blooper) Bunny is a self-parody of some of the specials produced for Bugs Bunny's 50th anniversary the previous year, 1990.
-Intended to be released theatrically in 1991 with the Warner Brothers-released animated film Rover Dangerfield, the short, however, never received its intended theatrical release and was shelved for six years.
+Intended to be released theatrically in 1991 with the Warner Bros.-released animated film Rover Dangerfield, the short, however, never received its intended theatrical release and was shelved for six years, due to the executives at the studio not liking the short's edgy humor, which included "the sound of a toilet flushing".
+According to co-director Greg Ford, the executives withheld the short's release due to one of Daffy Duck's lines where he criticizes the studio for "not having an original bone in [their] body".

+Kevin S. Sandler stated in his book, Reading the Rabbit: Explorations in Warner Bros.
+Animation, "Unfortunately, (Blooper) Bunny's corporate irreverence proved to be its downfall.
+Time Warner delayed the cartoon's release in theaters, on video, or on television for six years.
+Possibly believing that (Blooper) Bunny's combination of hyperbole, innuendo, profanity, and wickedness might contribute to the "paradigmatic disarray" of the now-watered-down Looney Tunes characters, the heads of Time Warner in 1991 decided to shelve (Blooper) Bunny rather than risk potential public outcry."

 Jonathan Rosenbaum, in a review for Chicago Reader, noted: "Ironically, Invasion of the Bunny Snatchers, another Bugs Bunny cartoon directed at the same time by the same rebellious duo, Greg Ford and Terry Lennon, is even more directly critical of studio greed, yet it got a pass and wound up on the TV special Bugs Bunny's Creature Features, perhaps because it was less formally transgressive."